raanglada/hadoop/README.md

-This repo for doing PoC for hadoop using docker and kubernetes.
+This repo is for doing PoC of hadoop using docker and kubernetes.